IBA-mainframe-dev/Global-Repository-for-Mainframe-Developers/zOS System operating/Mainframe automation solutions and best practices/SonarQube/README.md

 sonar.web.context=/sonarqube
 ```

    Execute the following script to start the server:

    - On Linux: bin/linux-x86-64/sonar.sh start
    - On macOS: bin/macosx-universal-64/sonar.sh start
    - On Windows: bin/windows-x86-64/StartSonar.bat

    You can now browse SonarQube at http://localhost:9000 (the default System administrator credentials are admin/admin).

-6. Adjusting the Java Installation
+**6. Adjusting the Java Installation**

    If there are multiple versions of Java installed on your server, you may need to explicitly define which version of Java is used.

    To change the Java JVM used by SonarQube, edit $SONARQUBE-HOME/conf/wrapper.conf and update the following line:

 ```
 wrapper.java.command=/path/to/my/jdk/bin/java